nmattei/cmps3160/syllabus.md

 The aim of this course is to provide the student with an introduction to the main concepts and techniques required for collecting, processing, and deriving insight into data.
 Data Science is an interdisciplinary set of topics that includes everything you need to create data driven answers and solutions to specific business, scientific, or sociological questions.
 Topics typically covered include an introduction to one or more data collection and management systems, e.g., SQL, web scraping, and various data repositories; exploratory and statistical data analysis, e.g., bootstrapping, measures of central tendency, hypothesis testing and machine learning techniques including linear regression and clustering; data and information visualization, e.g., plotting and interactive charts using various technologies; and presentation and communication of the results of these analyses.

-**Prerequisite:** CMPS 1100  Foundations of Programming or CMPS 1500  Intro to Computer Science I
+**Prerequisite:** CMPS 1100  Foundations of Programming, CMPS 1500  Intro to Computer Science I, or ENGP/BMEN 2020 Computing Concepts & Applications

 **Note:** This is a programming and mathematics intensive class, **you will be programming every day.** While this course only assumes introductory programming knowledge, the assignments will require extensive programming in Python as well as mathematical maturity.
 Helpful things to know (but are not required) include the ability to navigate a Linux/Unix command prompt, a working understanding of graph theory, probability theory, and an understanding of basic algorithms is helpful.